uw-dims/java-native-loader/README.md

 with a Maven profile-driven build of those platform-specific parts.
 The net effect is that the C parts of a split Java/C build become almost as easy to manage as regular Java classes.

+# Video/Slides

+The ideas behind this work were presented at the Seattle Java User Group meeting of 19 may 2015.
+Slides and video available on the (Seajug web site) [www/seajug.org].